nlenno1/moviewiki-ms3/README.md

 ### Design Decisions

-Bootstrap provides a clean user friendly appearance to the website which is easy to customise for the situation using its extensive supporting documentation.
+Bootstrap provides a clean user-friendly appearance to the website which is easy to customise for the situation using its extensive supporting documentation.

 **Colour Scheme**